Chalk outline

-A chalk outline is a temporary outline drawn on the ground outlining evidence at a crime scene.
-The outline provides context for photographs of the crime scene, and assists investigators in preserving the evidence.
+A chalk outline is a temporary outline, typically of a person, drawn on the ground, outlining evidence at a crime scene.
+The outline provides context for photographs of the crime scene and assists investigators in preserving the evidence.
 Modern investigators almost never use chalk or tape as outlines at a crime scene to avoid contaminating the evidence.
 Although rare in modern investigations, they have become a literary trope in popular culture.

 Form

-Classically, white or bright yellow chalk is used, although some may use paint or white tape.
+Classically, chalk outlines are drawn in white or bright yellow chalk, but paint or white tape may also be used.
 In the case of a body, a chalk outline might be drawn immediately before the body is to be removed, but after the medical examiner has examined the body.